-"adaptation involves more than merely the application of a particular technology.
-Adaptation is an ongoing and reiterative process that includes information development, awareness raising, planning, design, implementation and monitoring.
 Reducing vulnerability requires not only having access to technology, but also having the mechanisms, expertise and other resources that are needed to make the technology useable and sustainable."

 It seems that the workshop report uses the terms 'adaptation measure' and 'adaptation technology' interchangeably.
-Various reports and policy papers, for example German Federal Ministry for Economic Cooperation and Development http://www.gtz.de/de/dokumente/en-climate-adapt-brosch-e.pdf.
-FIELD 2003 distinguish "hard" adaptation measures when they imply the use of specific technologies and actions that involve capital goods, and "soft" adaptation measures that focus on information, policy and strategy development, and institutional arrangements.
+Various reports and policy papers, for example German Federal Ministry for Economic Cooperation and Development11, and Mace (2003) distinguish "hard" adaptation measures when they imply the use of specific technologies and actions that involve capital goods, and "soft" adaptation measures that focus on information, policy and strategy development, and institutional arrangements.
 The IPCC also distinguishes "soft" and "hard" protection measures in the context of adaptation (IPCC TAR 2001 a, Chapter 6).

-Climate change
+2.10 Climate change

-Climate Change - Climate change refers to any change in climate over time, whether due to natural variability or as a result of human activity.
+Climate Change - Refers to any change in climate over time, whether due to natural variability or as a result of human activity.
 (IPCC TAR, 2001 a)

-Climate change refers to a statistically significant variation in either the mean state of the climate or in its variability, persisting for an extended period (typically decades or longer).
+Climate change - Refers to a statistically significant variation in either the mean state of the climate or in its variability, persisting for an extended period (typically decades or longer).
 Climate change may be due to natural processes or external forcing, or to persistent anthropogenic changes in the composition of the atmosphere or in land-use.
-(IPCC TAR, 2001 b)11
+(IPCC TAR, 2001 b)12

-"climate change" - "a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods."
+Climate change - A change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.
 See also climate variability.
 (UNFCCC Article 1)